-Nearly all of our financial instruments recorded at fair value relate to our investment portfolio which, including securities loaned to third-party borrowers under securities lending agreements, totaled \$5.8 billion as of December 31, 2022.
+Nearly all of our financial instruments recorded at fair value relate to our investment portfolio which, including securities loaned to third-party borrowers under securities lending agreements, totaled \$6.3 billion as of December 31, 2023.
 The primary risks in our investment portfolio are interest-rate risk and credit-spread risk, namely the fair value sensitivity of our fixed income securities to changes in interest rates and credit spreads, respectively.
-We regularly analyze our exposure to interest-rate risk and credit-spread risk and have determined that the fair value of our investments is materially exposed to changes in both interest rates and credit spreads.
-For additional information regarding the sensitivity of our investment portfolio to these inputs, see "Item 7A.
+We regularly analyze our exposure to interest-rate risk and credit-spread risk and pave determined that the fair value of our investments is materially exposed to changes in both interest rates and credit information regarding the sensitivity of our investment portfolio to these inputs, see "Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk."